Are Rich People Happy?

 3. Inner peace and fame.

 The richer people get, the less privacy they have in the public eyes.
 Success and more money make rich people become public figures or icons for others.
 It takes a big heart, mindful soul, and strong will to remain in inner peace without seeking more fame or public recognition.
 Many rich people get lost in the fame game without focusing on their initial purpose or pure intention to help others and to be themselves.
-Taking back self-consciousness is the viral practice for rich people to be happy with the healthy alignment of body, mind, heart, and soul.
+Taking back self-consciousness is the vital practice for rich people to be happy with the healthy alignment of body, mind, heart, and soul.

 4. More money and fewer friends.